History of Honduras: Bourbon reforms

 In the early eighteenth century, the House of Bourbon, linked to the rulers of France, replaced the Habsburgs on the throne of Spain.
 The new dynasty began a series of reforms throughout the empire (the Bourbon Reforms), designed to make administration more efficient and profitable, and to facilitate defense of the colonies.
 Among these reforms was a reduction in tax on precious metals and of the price of mercury, a royal monopoly.
 In Honduras, these reforms contributed to the resurgence of the mining industry in the 1730s.

+One of the effects of Bourbon rule in Honduras was the remodeling of its cities.
+Honduran towns began to be viewed more as habitable areas requiring greater amenities for their citizens.
+Beginning with the installation of a sewage system and the construction of waterworks in the city of Comayagua; meanwhile, Tegucigalpa had grown considerably, leading to the expansion of buildings such as cathedrals and administrative centers.

+Illustration showing the settlement of Black River, one of the English attempts at colonization in Honduran territory, Said settlement was captured and dismantled by Spanish forces.

 Under the Bourbons, the Spanish government made several efforts to regain control of the Caribbean coast.
-In 1752, the Spaniards built the fort of San Fernando de Omoa.
+In 1752, the Spaniards built the fort of San Fernando de Omoa which became the largest fortress in Central America.
 In 1780, the Spanish returned to Trujillo, which started out as base of operations against British settlements to the east.
+The case of Black River stands out; it was already a settlement of considerable size dedicated to the trade of agricultural and livestock products, and even boasted a small fortification.

 During the 1780s, the Spanish regained control of the Bay Islands and took most of the British and their allies in the Black River area.
 They were not, however, able to expand their control beyond Puerto Caballos and Trujillo, thanks to determined Miskito resistance.
 The Anglo-Spanish Convention of 1786 issued the final recognition of Spanish sovereignty over the Caribbean coast.